ebassi/graphene/README.md

     $ make
     # make install

-If you have clone from Git, run:
+If you have a clone from Git, run:

     $ ./autogen.sh
     $ make
     # make install

-It is possible, when building Graphene, to disable specific optimizations by passing options to the `configure` script; see the output of `configure --help` for more information
+It is possible, when building Graphene, to disable specific optimizations by passing options to the `configure` script:

+ * `--disable-sse2` - will disable the SSE2 fast paths
+ * `--disable-arm-neon` - will disable the ARM NEON fast paths
+ * `--disable-gcc-vector` - will disable the GCC vector intrinsics

+See the output of `configure --help` for more information.

 ## Documentation